InjoongK/injoong-blog/_posts/2024-10-29-second-blog-post.md

 Shohei Ohtani ranks first, with Aaron Judge in second place.
 Notable appearances by Corey Seager and Luis Robert Jr. are exclusively on this list.
 This suggests these players excel at producing various types of extra-base hits, not just home runs.

+### Why These Metrics Matter?
+These metrics offer valuable insights into player performance.
+HR/AB reveals a batter’s efficiency, making it a key indicator for teams seeking players who consistently deliver results at the plate.
+Meanwhile, ISO showcases a player’s raw power and ability to produce high-value hits, making it an essential tool for scouts evaluating offensive impact.

 ## Ethics
 I accessed only allowed sections, respecting robots.txt restrictions and avoiding excessive requests, in adherence to ethical standards for public data use.
 You can check the robots.txt of baseball-reference.com <a href="https://www.baseball-reference.com/robots.txt"> here</a>.

 ## Conclusion
-In this blog post, I used web scraping techniques to create a custom dataset on MLB players' 2023 performance.
-Using Python libraries like requests and BeautifulSoup, I was able to extract players' data.

-## Try It Out!
+In this blog post, I explored MLB player performance for the 2023 season, focusing on home run efficiency and pure batting power.
+Using web scraping techniques with Python libraries like requests and BeautifulSoup, I collected data from Baseball-Reference to create a custom dataset of 200 players with the most at-bats.
+By calculating metrics such as home runs per at-bat and isolated power (ISO), I identified players like Aaron Judge, Shohei Ohtani, and Matt Olson, who demonstrate exceptional power-hitting skills.

 Curious about what else you can do with this dataset?
 You could explore how player handedness (left, right, or switch-hitter) impacts batting averages or explore other stats like on-base percentage.
 Using the same web scraping techniques, you can easily collect more data and start analyzing.
 You can check my entire code on my <a href="https://github.com/InjoongK/injoong-blog/blob/main/_posts/baseball_data.ipynb"> GitHub Repository</a>.